wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/registry/working-with-local-registry-entries.md

-# Working with Local Registry Entries
+# Creating Local Registry Entries

 The **local registry** acts as a memory registry where you can store static content as a key-value pair, where the value could be a static entry such as a text string, XML code, or a URL.
 This is useful for the type of static content often found in XSLT files, WSDL files, URLs, etc.
-Local entries can be referenced from mediators in the ESB profile mediation flows and resolved at runtime.
+Local entries can be referenced from mediators in the Micro Integrator mediation flows and resolved at runtime.

-When you want to work with local registry entries, you can use the plug-in (for WSO2 Integration Studio) to create a new local entry as well as to import an existing local entry, or you can add, edit, and delete local registry entries via the Management Console.

-The `         <localEntry>        ` element is used to declare registry entries that are local to the the ESB profile instance as shown below:
+The `         <localEntry>        ` element is used to declare registry entries that are local to the Micro Integrator instance as shown below:

 ```
 <localEntry key="string" src="url">text | xml</localEntry>